Triton and Neutron-Deuteron Scattering up to Next-to-Leading Order in Chiral EFT: Introduction

-RGI can only be achieved by one of two approaches.
-One way is to relegate pion exchange in all channels to higher orders, which are treated in perturbation theory at the amplitude level \cite{Kaplan:1998tg,Kaplan:1998we}.
+One way to achieve RGI is to relegate pion exchange to higher orders, which are treated in perturbation theory at the amplitude level \cite{Kaplan:1998tg,Kaplan:1998we}.
 Unfortunately, in the spin-triplet partial waves where OPE is attractive, pions do not seem perturbative for momenta $Q\simge 100$ MeV \cite{Fleming:1999ee}.
 Indeed, a careful argument \cite{Birse:2005um} indicates that pions are non-perturbative within the EFT regime in the $^3S_1$-$^3D_1$, $^3P_0$, $^3P_2$-$^3F_2$, and possibly $^3D_2$ and $^3D_3$-$^3G_3$ waves.
-Thus, the remaining possibility is to iterate OPE only in the waves where iteration is needed, together with a chiral-invariant counterterm in each of these waves \cite{Nogga:2005hy}.
+Thus, one should iterate OPE only in the waves where iteration is needed, together with a chiral-invariant counterterm in each of these waves \cite{Nogga:2005hy}.
 RGI, as well as a reasonable description of data, can be maintained at higher orders as long as these corrections are treated at the amplitude level in distorted-wave perturbation theory \cite{Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}, as advocated in Refs. \cite{Beane:2001bc,Nogga:2005hy,Birse:2007sx,Long:2007vp}.

-In retrospect, the failure of NDA is not entirely surprising.
-NDA has been formulated in perturbation theory from the assumptions of RGI and naturalness \cite{Manohar:1983md}.
-In non-perturbative problems, where the asymptotic behavior of subdiagrams is different, the same assumptions lead to the appearance of small scales in denominators.
-A breakdown of NDA is also observed in the simplest example of a nuclear EFT, Pionless EFT, where a three-body force is necessary for RGI at LO \cite{Bedaque:1998kg,Bedaque:1998km,Bedaque:1999ve}.

-Weinberg's original suggestion has thus been sharpened, with its second step replaced by a controlled expansion at the scattering-amplitude level.
-It is not inconceivable that, once an RGI formulation of Chiral EFT is well understood, one could find conditions under which, for specific regulator functions and/or regulator parameters, a selective resummation yields phenomenologically useful potentials of the traditional type --- that is, potentials that can be used in few- or many-body versions of the Schr\"odinger equation without concern about the singularity of EFT interactions.
-In fact, it has been argued that this should be the case \cite{Epelbaum:2006pt,Epelbaum:2009sd}.
-Even then, an RGI formulation is useful for exploring cutoff variation as a tool in the identification of important interaction terms that violate NDA.

-Here we use RGI as a diagnostic tool for the appearance of three-nucleon forces.
-Under the assumption of NDA, three-body forces appear only at subleading orders, and more-body forces at even higher orders \cite{Weinberg:1991um,Ordonez:1992xp,Weinberg:1992yk,vanKolck:1994yi}.
-Virtually every application of ChPT in nuclear physics \cite{Bedaque:2002mn,Epelbaum:2008ga,Machleidt:2011zz} has assumed this to be appropriate.
-Given the failure of NDA in the two-nucleon sector of Chiral EFT, it is important to ascertain if few-body forces are not enhanced as is the case for Pionless EFT.
-A preliminary study of this question was made in Ref. \cite{Nogga:2005hy} where the triton binding energy was calculated at LO with a separable momentum regulator of the form $f_4(p/\Lambda)=\exp[-p^4/\Lambda^4]$, after the two-nucleon problem was properly renormalized.
-The binding energy was shown to approach a constant with cutoff values up to $4$ GeV.